imagineLife/big-site/content/js/fp/functions.md

 ---

 # Functions For Everything
+Funcitonal Programming is an approach to programming.
 The principle of fp is that everything is a function.
 **Creating data?** Use a function.
 **Need an object?** Get it from a function.
 **Have repeatative tasks?** Wrap them in functions.